dhth/outtasync/README.md

 go install github.com/dhth/outtasync@latest
 ```

-Or get the binaries directly from a [release][2].
+Or get the binary directly from a [release][2].
 Read more about verifying the
 authenticity of released artifacts [here](#-verifying-release-artifacts).

 🛠️ Pre-requisites